Ryan-Geddes/reading-notes-301/4read11.md

 Press CTRL + A to select all of the text.
 Press SHIFT + ALT + I to insert multiple cursors at the end of each line.
-Press Home twice to jump to the start of every line.
+Press Home twice to jump to the start of every line!